 Financial Aid for 3+1 Programs

-The Medical Technology program is not eligible for financial aid.
+The Medical Laboratory Science program is not eligible for financial aid.
 However, if you are enrolled in a 3+1 program at an eligible institution, you may qualify for financial aid through that institution.
 It is the responsibility of the student who intends to use financial aid to work directly with their home institution.
 Financial aid funds are sent to your home institution and it is then your responsibility to make payment to Conemaugh.

 Semester Payment Plan